Combining clustering of variables and feature selection using random forests: Description of the methodology

-This method is illustrated on simulated examples and a real proteomic dataset in the following sections.
-Finally, we mention that we have implemented the method \b{CoV/VSURF} in an R package, which is under development\footnote{\url{https://github.com/robingenuer/CoVVSURF}}.
+This procedure is illustrated on simulated samples and a real proteomic dataset, respectively in Section~\ref{sec:simu-study} and Section~\ref{sec:real-data}.
+Finally, let us mention that the method \b{CoV/VSURF} has been implemented in an R package, which is available online together with a vignette guide \footnote{\url{https://github.com/robingenuer/CoVVSURF/blob/master/vignettes/intro_CoVVSURF.Rmd}}.